-Several years ago, a white hawk was documented in central Wyoming.
-To protect the bird from nefarious activities, a group of interested parties have decided to keep its exact location hidden.
+Several years ago, a white hawk was documented in central Wyoming, about two hours from Flocking Around HQ.
+To protect the bird from nefarious activities, a group of interested parties has decided to keep its exact location hidden.
 This is its ...
 ID story.

 When this hawk came to my inbox in 2016, it introduced a challenge for me.
 I needed to identify a hawk without using "field marks."
 The original (and subsequent) photos showed no markings on the wing and tail.
 The habitat was not conclusive.
 No mention of voice was offered.
-Was it a Red-tailed Hawk (RTHA) or Swainson's Hawk (SWHA)?
+Was it a Red-tailed Hawk or Swainson's Hawk?
 When I opened the photos up originally, I made a snap decision.
 Why?
 The GISS (general impression of shape and size) of this bird shouted to me.
-These were the first photos of a 'leucistic' Swainson's Hawk, that I had ever seen.
+These were the first photos of a 'leucistic' Swainson's Hawk that I had ever seen.

 Background Information on this Leucistic Hawk

 I have received photos of this bird every year, for the past 4 years, during the second and third weeks of April.
 Now, does the bird show up before then?
 Possibly!
 However, we should not depend on the date as a sole identification factor.
 Especially since Swainson's Hawks are regularly showing up by the second and third weeks of March in MT, SD, ND, ID, etc. Additionally, has this hawk been documented past the first week of October?
-Seemingly, no. A RTHA would not move until much later in the season (presumptive by me).
+Seemingly, no. A Red-tailed Hawk would likely not migrate until much later in the season (presumptive by me).

-Originally, I was told by an observer, that this bird was nesting with a Swainson's Hawk.
+Originally, I was told by an observer that this bird was nesting with a Swainson's Hawk.
 Could they have been mistaken?
 Possibly!
-It can be risky utilizing second-hand information.
-Though, its mate's identification might not be helpful, as I have received no documentation of offspring... (that is an entirely different post on hybrids and when they produce young).
+It can be risky to utilize second-hand information.
+Even if they were correct, its mate's identification might not be helpful as I had received no documentation of offspring... (that is an entirely different post on hybrids and when they produce young).

 Let's get down to the nitty-gritty now, identification with a lack of "markation."